dani03/homework_commify/README.md

 ## Installation Using Makefile (Recommended)

 1. Navigate to the project folder using a terminal.
-2. Run the following command: `makefile build`.
+2. Run the following command: `make build`.
 This will compile and prepare the project.
 3. Run the following command in another terminal within the same folder to build the front-end assets: `npm run dev`.
 4. You can now test the project.